dotnet/csharpstandard/standard/classes.md

 A primary constraint can be a class type, the ***reference type constraint*** `class`, the ***value type constraint*** `struct`, the ***not null constraint*** `notnull` or the ***unmanaged type constraint*** `unmanaged`.
 The class type and the reference type constraint can include the *nullable_type_annotation*.

-A secondary constraint can be an *interface_type* or *type_parameter*, optionally followed by a *nullable_type_annotationn*.
+A secondary constraint can be an *interface_type* or *type_parameter*, optionally followed by a *nullable_type_annotation*.
 The presence of the nullable_type_annotatione* indicates that the type argument is allowed to be the nullable reference type that corresponds to a non-nullable reference type that satisfies the constraint.

 The reference type constraint specifies that a type argument used for the type parameter shall be a reference type.
 All class types, interface types, delegate types, array types, and type parameters known to be a reference type (as defined below) satisfy this constraint.